Vonage Business Cloud AU Support

 • Review Network Equipment Compatibility to ensure proper settings.

-• Disable VPN temporarily If connected.
+• Disable VPN temporarily if connected.
 If you connect, confirm VPN settings with your IT Administrator.

 Sound Quality Adjustments